michael-lam8/Intro-to-JS/README.md

-# Introduction to JavaScript – Khan Academy Projects
+# Introduction to JavaScript â€“ Khan Academy Projects
 This repository contains [Khan Academy projects](https://www.khanacademy.org/profile/lam.michael/projects) from the Intro to JS subject.

-Note that some programs in this repository have been updated and reflect a later version than those on Khan Academy.
+**Note:** Some programs in this repository have been updated and reflect a later version than those on Khan Academy.
+In addition, they have been slightly modified to work with p5.js mode, but the functionality remains identical or improved.
 ## Preview
 ### Project 1: What's for Dinner?
 ![Project 1: What's for Dinner?](Screenshots/1_What'sForDinner.PNG)